-Join Kacie Hultgren for an in-depth discussion in this video Design rules: Avoid overhangs, part of 3D Printing Project: Designing a Replacement Part.
+Join Kacie Hultgren for an in-depth discussion in this video Design rules: Avoid overhangs, part of Designing a Replacement Part using 3D printing.

 …Let's talk about ways to solve our issues with support material on our print.…The first design rule for 3D printing is to avoid overhangs over 45 degrees.…Overhangs within this limit can be printed…without support, saving print time and material.…And then your part won't require post processing or clean up.…Let's take a look at our part and come up…with some strategies for redesigning it to print without support material.…First, we can print it in two pieces.…Designing a hole into the knob base.…